 The high-power ultrashort laser pulse can vaporize glass with almost no heat conduction in a cold ablation process that leaves a perfect edge without any thermal damage or micro-cracks, as typically seen with long-pulse lasers.

-Motivated by these demands, we have worked on further power-scaling our unique aeroGAIN-ROD PCF platform and have managed to increase the average power handling by 2.5 times.
+Motivated by these demands, we have worked on further power-scaling our unique aeroGAIN-ROD PCF modules and have managed to increase the average power handling by 2.5 times.

 To test the capabilities of the next-generation aeroGAIN-ROD PCF technology, we built a fiber-based chirped-pulse-amplification laser system.
 Now we can share key performance metrics such as mode-quality, temporal pulse characteristics, Thermal Mode Instability (TMI) level, and power level monitored across more than 4000 hours of accumulated runtime.